LemonPy29/LemonPy29.github.io/python-for-DS/classes.md

     def fit(self, **args, **kwargs):
         ...
 ```

 Classes with the ABC metaclass aren't meant to be instantiated by themselves.
 Instead they serve as interfaces to inherit from them.
-They enforce to
+They enforce every
-every children to follow that interface
+children to follow that interface

 ```python
 class LinearEstimator(BaseEstimator):